Hedgehogs in culture: Europe

-Hedgehogs are also often seen in pictures with an autumn-themed background, since the animal hibernates in piles of leaves.
+Hedgehogs are also often seen in pictures with an autumn-themed background since the animal hibernates in piles of leaves.
 This also adds to the cute reputation of hedgehogs.
 In Great Britain, however, the human habit of lighting bonfires to celebrate Bonfire Night on 5 November has led to an increased risk to hedgehogs, who often choose to sleep in the piles of wood accumulated in gardens and parks beforehand.
 Television messages now remind viewers who might be lighting bonfires to check them first for the presence of hibernating hedgehogs.

-During the 1970s and 1980s, hedgehogs were one of the poster animals for environment activists through Europe.
-A lot of hedgehogs were killed by traffic, and since the hedgehog already had an aura of a cute little friendly animal, the choice was nearly perfect.
+During the 1970s and 1980s, hedgehogs were one of the poster animals for environment activists throughout Europe.
+A large number of hedgehogs were killed by traffic, and since the hedgehog was widely seen as a cute, friendly animal, the choice was effective.

 In a Veps legend, the (female) hedgehog appears in a creation myth.
 According to it, early on, there was no dry land; the entire world was just a big lake.
-It was a giant hedgehog who brought soil and sand with its needles, creating dry land.
+It was a giant hedgehog that brought soil and sand with its needles, creating dry land.

 A hedgehog plays a role in a Lithuanian and Latvian creation story as well: when God made heaven and earth, he did not take good measurements, so the earth was made larger than the heaven; on the hedgehog's wise suggestion, God squeezed the earth, so that it would fit into the heaven.
-(In some version of the legend, the process of "shrinking" the earth resulted in the creation of mountain ranges).
+(In some versions of the legend, the process of "shrinking" the earth resulted in the creation of mountain ranges).
 To reward the clever hedgehog, God equipped him with a suite of needles.

-A similar legend is attested among the Banat Bulgarians and among Romanians as well.
+A similar legend is attested among the Banat Bulgarians and Romanians as well.